 I can't see/hear my client, or vice-versa.

 This is most likely caused by either you or your client not having given permission for your camera and microphone to be used with Power Diary.
-You'll normally find this in your browser address bar as shown below.
+You'll normally find this in your browser address bar as shown below, for Telehealth Lite and Telehealth Plus+ sessions.
 If not you'll find information on enabling your camera and microphone for different browsers here.

 'Camera and/or Microphone is Blocked' Message on Mobile Device